-I first tasted this classic New England meal, appropriately enough, in the food hall of Harrod’s in London, many years ago.
+We first tasted this classic New England meal, appropriately enough, in the food hall of Harrod’s in London, many years ago.
 It was a revelation.

-It has a timeless wildness to it, that speaks of a life lived outdoors and long ago, and of the fireplace and hearth, the warmth of home in a rugged country.
+This feast has a timeless wildness to it, that speaks of a life lived outdoors and long ago, and of the fireplace and hearth, the warmth of home in a rugged country.
 This is a meal created by rural working folks and those who hunted and labored in the outdoors and in the garden.

-Just like making quiche and other elaborate pies, most of the work is in the preparation and planning for a Shepherd’s Pie.
+Just like making quiche and other meat pies, most of the work is in the preparation and planning for a Shepherd’s Pie.
 Most importantly is to accumulate flavorful reduced sauces and broths.
 We use meats from our favorite previously made meals like Duck Confit and Porcini Turkey Thighs, as well as roasted chicken and lamb.
 If possible, it’s important to have duck fat on hand – it’s magical – or some rich, left-over gravy.
 This is a wonderful meal to make in the days after a Holiday, using up all the leftovers.
 Also, this pie is best when using several different kinds of meat combined, like duck, turkey, fresh sausage and dark chicken thighs.
 Occasionally Rebekah will put a wonderful crust on top, which is also traditional, but this version has toasty buttery mashed potatoes as a topping.

 2 to 3 pounds of turkey, chicken, duck, or lamb… any combination of sausages and smoked meats